STAY SAFE, STAY STRONG - OWL STRONG!

 School On-site Meal Pick-Up Locations (9:30-11:00am)

 Both McGehee Elementary and High School Cafeteria, Outside Back Door*No Entry.
 Meals cannot be consumed onsite.*NOTE: Meals will be provided for all children ages 18 and under who are present (or in vehicle) at pick-up sites.

 McGehee Public School District commits to partnering with the community to provide all learners educational opportunities that empower students to become workforce, college and career ready making them productive citizens in a global society.

 AMI Alternative Methods of Instruction

 McGehee School District has been approved for Alternative Methods of Instruction (AMI) days for the 2019-2020 school year by the Arkansas Department of Education.
-We are approved for up to 5 days.
+We are approved for up to 10 days.
 These days are available to be used by the McGehee School District when school must be dismissed due to weather or emergency circumstances ( ex. snow days, flooding, etc.).
 An explanation is provided for each campus by following the link below.
-Please feel free to contact your child's school with any questions.
+Please feel free to contact your child's school or teacher with any questions.

 "Beating the Odds" High Math Growth: High School Level (Southeast Region)

 McGEHEE HIGH SCHOOL has been recognized by the Office for Education Policy (OEP) at the University of Arkansas as a school that is Beating the Odds, because students demonstrated high growth on the 2019 ACT Aspire even though the school serves a high percentage of students who participate in Free and Reduced Lunch!
 Growth is the best indicator of the positive impact that our school is having on students!

 Congratulations to all of our staff and students for this outstanding achievement!
 Thanks to the University of Arkansas OEP for the recognition.